Mitsubishi To Stop Making New Diesel Engines

 In Europe, the total number of registrations for small diesel cars fell from 825,591 in 2015 to 468,856 in 2018, Financial Times reported in June 2019.

-Nissan Motor Co., Ltd. (OTC: NSANF) decided to stop manufacturing new diesel engines in June 2018.
+Nissan Motor Co., Ltd. (NSANF: OTCPK) decided to stop manufacturing new diesel engines in June 2018.
 The company said at the time that it would stop launching the engines from 2021.

 Other Japanese automakers have also discontinued the diesel production in Europe, including Honda Motor (NYSE: HMC) Toyota Motor Corp Ltd Ord (NYSE: TM).